casundra/MakingEmbeddedSystemsClass/Week5-Homework/README.md

 ConsoleProcess() and uart_getc did not work.

+Added extra commands via the Wokwi simulator.
+That was cool!

 Also, I already did the bonus last week which was creating Chapter 2 diagrams for my final project.
 They're in the Week 4 folder.